7 Signs You're Trauma Bonded — And What It Actually Means for Recovery

 1. You Feel More Intensely Attached Than the Relationship's History Warrants

-Trauma bonds often feel more intense than other attachments — more urgent, more desperate, more consuming.
-If you've found yourself thinking "I've never felt this way about anyone" despite evidence that the relationship is harmful, the intensity itself may be information.
+Trauma bonds often feel more urgent and consuming than other attachments.
+If you've thought "I've never felt this way about anyone" while also seeing clear harm, the intensity itself may be information.

-The intermittent reinforcement cycle produces disproportionately strong neurochemical responses at moments of reconnection.
-The brain has learned that this specific person produces intense reward after periods of deprivation.
-The resulting attachment can feel more powerful than healthy attachment — not because it is healthier, but because it's neurochemically amplified.
+Intermittent reinforcement produces disproportionate neurochemical spikes at reconnection.
+Your brain learned that this person delivers intense reward after deprivation.
+The attachment can feel stronger than healthy love, not because it's healthier, but because it's amplified.

 2. You Minimize or Rationalize What's Happening